 Turkey – one of the most underrated bodybuilding foods for muscle growth.
 Turkey is a fantastic source of protein and 11 vitamins and minerals.
 It is also rich in selenium, which according to some studies may even win some types of cancer.

 Buckwheat is a source of carbohydrates, which helps build muscle.
 100 grams buckwheat contains 18 grams of protein, with a biological value of above 90%!
 This can be explained by the high concentration of all essential amino acids.
-Buckwheat can be a great addition to your diet for muscle growth.
+Buckwheat can be a great addition to a bodybuilder’s diet for muscle growth.

 Oatmeal is an essential component of a healthy diet.
 Whole grain oat combines carbohydrates, fiber, protein, minerals and vitamins.
 Moreover, carbohydrates are “slow”, i.e. you stay satiated longer time and maintain a constant level of blood sugar.